WHAT TO DO IN 1 DAY IN VATICAN CITY

 - For claustrophobic people and people who cannot climb stairs, a visit to the dome of St. Peter’s Basilica is not recommended.

 Because I went in January, I didn’t fully appreciate the Vatican Gardens, but if you go when plants and trees are blooming you’ll get to experience a variety of wonderful and ornate fountains and relative quiet.

-Cactus gardens, grottos, trees, shrubbery, and views of St. Peter’s dome make this possibly one of the most beautiful places in Vatican City.
+Cactus gardens, grottos, trees, shrubbery, views of St. Peter’s dome, several of the most renowned Roman sculptures, and important masterpieces of Renaissance art make it a top activity in Vatican City.